Context-aware Human Motion Prediction: Experiments

 {\bf Our models.} We run our context-aware models (\textit{C-RNN}), incrementally adding the main ideas described in the paper.

 The basic \textit{C-RNN} in our experiments uses the spatial heuristic described in Section~\ref{sec:context_branch} where interactions depend only on the distance between objects.
 This model processes context during the past frames, and then uses the last hidden state of the human node for human motion prediction at each step.
-This is extended by additionally predicting object motion~(\textit{OMP}) and recompute object interaction using the previous assumption on the predicted positions.
+This is extended by additionally predicting object motion~(\textit{OMP}) and recomputing object interaction from the previous assumption on the predicted positions.
 We then evaluate the efficiency of our model for learning interactions (\textit{LI}).
 Like in the previously defined experiments, we evaluate a model that considers past contextual information and a model that prolongs object analysis into the future.

-{\bf Evaluation metric.} Since recent works on human motion prediction compute relative motion~\cite{martinez2017human, gui2018adversarial}, their evaluation metric is based on mean angle errors.
-In this paper, however, we are able to predict absolute motion.
-Therefore we use the mean Euclidean Distance (in mm) between the predictions and the real future motion, obtained from the unnormalized predictions in the 3D space.
+{\bf Evaluation metric.} Previous works on human motion prediction focus mainly on predicting relative motion~\cite{martinez2017human, gui2018adversarial, pavllo2018quaternet}, using joint angles.
+However, our model reasons about the full scene and is able to predict absolute motion in Cartesian coordinates.
+Therefore, we use the mean Euclidean Distance (in mm) between predictions and real future motion, obtained from the unnormalized predictions in the 3D space.
 For human motion prediction, we take into account the 18 joints defined in the human skeleton.
-For objects, we consider the 8 3D vertices of their bounding boxes.
+For objects, we consider the eight 3D vertices of their bounding boxes.